etermind/alex/README.md

 - `title` which is the title of your website (often used in the `title` tag).
 - `config` which allow you to define all supported languages for your website, the default language and the meta information
 - `menu` which defines the main menu of your website.
+- `theme` which defines variables specific to the used theme.
+This is optional.

 #### Config section